marioo217/artificer-mortis-engineer/README.md

 Made by @triple_m. on Discord, feel free to ask me anything via DM or via the MonkeyDM's Discord server.<br/>
 I'm not the owner of this subclass, that is MonkeyDM.
 I just made a port to Foundry VTT.<br/>
-This content is free at <a href="https://www.patreon.com/monkeydm" target="_blank">MonkeyDM's Patreon</a>. <br/>
+This content is free at <a href="https://www.patreon.com/monkeydm" target="_blank" rel="noopener noreferrer">MonkeyDM's Patreon</a>. <br/>
 Check it out!
 He's got some other cool things there.<br/>
-I also recommend buying his book, <a href="https://monkeydm.shop/collections/steinhardts-guide-to-the-eldritch-hunt-all" target="_blank">Steinhardt’s Guide to the Eldritch Hunt</a>, the one that this artificer subclass is compatible with.<br/><br/>
+I also recommend buying his book, <a href="https://monkeydm.shop/collections/steinhardts-guide-to-the-eldritch-hunt-all" target="_blank" rel="noopener noreferrer">Steinhardt’s Guide to the Eldritch Hunt</a>, the one that this artificer subclass is compatible with.<br/><br/>

 I will try to keep this module updated.